sniederb/funnel-travel-extension-base/README.md

 ```

 Mandatory properties are 'Implementation', 'Name', 'Author', 'Version', 'Description' and 'PrivacyPolicyURL'.
 If the optional 'URL' is provided,
-a link to the URL will be shown to the user. **Producer** extensions are recommend to supply 'BookingSource'; if this is not a constant value, then
+a link to the URL will be shown to the user. **Producer** extensions are recommended to supply 'System' (was: 'BookingSource'); if this is not a constant value, then
 describe what sources the extension will provide.

 (The logo URL is _not_ provided by the JSON file, but by the interface implementation.
 The reason is that many implementations